-118. In the prior years' peer review reports, it was determined that Austria's process for the completion and exchange of templates were sufficient to meet the minimum standard.
-With respect to past rulings, no
+117. In the prior years' peer review reports, it was determined that Austria's process for the completion and exchange of templates were sufficient to meet the minimum standard.
+With respect to past rulings, no further action was required.
+Austria's implementation in this regard remains unchanged and therefore continues to meet the minimum standard.

-119. Austria has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
+118. Austria has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
 Austria has met all of the ToR for the exchange of information process and no recommendations are made.